Subscribe

 Summer is the perfect season to spend some quality outdoors time with your dog.
 From road trips to hot days outside, there are steps you can take to make sure your pup stays safe and happy.

-Luckily, many of the precautions you should take for your dog are the same as the precautions you take for yourself.
-Dogs can get overheated and sunburned just like humans, so hydration and minimal exposure to extreme sun and heat are critical.
+Luckily, many of the precautions you should take for your dog are the same ones you’d take yourself.
+Dogs can get overheated and sunburned just like humans, so hydration and minimal exposure to extreme heat are critical.
 And more time outside means more risk of exposure to unfriendly critters like snakes and insects, especially for curious pups who like to explore wooded areas.

 As with any adventure, being prepared for summer outings with your dog is key.
 Read our guide to learn some of the most common pitfalls you might encounter, how to prevent them, and how to respond.